ThatCoolCoder/foss-rcas/Docs/CreatingAircraft.md

 ## Distributing

+If your goal was to create an aircraft to be added to the base set, then no further distributing is needed.
+Simply create a pull request to the repository with your changes.
+Note that while new aircraft are currently welcome, some degree of quality is required, and at some point the base repository will stop accepting new models.

-Currently there is no system for loading 3rd-party models, but I need to write about how to make the paths relative so that the craft can be loaded when there is such a system.
+If you want to distribute your aircraft as an addon, unfortunately that is not possible yet.
+Currently there is no system for loading 3rd-party models.
+When there is, I need to write about how to make the paths relative so that addon craft can be loaded.